Efficient Assessment of Electricity Distribution Network Adequacy with the Cross-Entropy Method: Introduction

 A specific challenge faced by \glspl{dso}, for which new planning approaches are needed, is to identify future congestion points in the network.
 This problem is a type of system adequacy assessment, where a probabilistic model of future demand is compared with the physical network capacity.
 Future demand may be modelled in a bottom-up manner, reflecting the uncertainty arising from various high-level technology diffusion scenarios \cite{bernards2019development}.

 Focusing on this challenge and in response to the need for new network planning tools, Alliander is developing the \gls{andes} model for its subsidiary, the Dutch \gls{dso} Liander.
 In its current form, the load model makes use of measured load data from monitored customers, but the demand of unmonitored customers is represented by average category profiles.
-The use of averaged profiles is problematic, as they are typically smoother and show less stochastic features which may lead to the underestimation of peaks and troughs.
-In previous thesis work for Alliander, a \gls{mc} simulation approach based on the random assignment of measured smart meter profiles to unmonitored customers has been investigated \cite{TomValckxThesis}.
-The approach was shown to improve the prediction of peak loads, however this comes at a significantly increased computational cost.
+The use of averaged profiles is problematic, as these are smoother and less stochastic, leading to the underestimation of peaks and troughs.
+An extension to the \gls{andes} model which randomly assigns measured smart meter profiles to unmonitored customers was proposed in \cite{TomValckxThesis}.
+This was shown to improve the prediction of peak loads, but the \gls{mc} simulation approach came at a drastically increased computational cost, preventing its adoption in the regular model.

 In the context of \gls{mc} assessment of system adequacy, variance reduction techniques can be employed to speed up the convergence of risk metric estimates.
 Among these, \gls{is} has a particularly large variance reduction potential \cite{rubinstein2016sim_and_MC}, however it is necessary to identify a suitable biasing distribution.
 To accomplish the latter in an automatic manner, the Kullback–Leibler divergence is used in the \gls{ce} method.
 The approach has been successfully applied in power system reliability in previous studies, e.g. \cite{da_silva2010_CE_binom_distrib,tomasson2016_IS_CE}.